1j01/jspaint/README.md

 But we want to undo more than three actions.
 We want to edit transparent images.
-We can't just keep using the old paint.
+We can't just keep using the old Paint.

 So that's why I'm making JS Paint.
-I want to bring good old paint into the modern era.
+I want to bring good old Paint into the modern era.

 #### Current improvements include: